TheVirtuoid/FunWithJavaScript-Public/games/snake/snake-base/Body/Body.design.md

 6. `shiftDirections(firstDirection)` - shift the directions of the body segments
    1. `firstDirection` (Vector) - the new direction of the first segment
    2. Each segment gets the direction of the segment lower in order.
 The first segment gets the direction of the argument
+7. `projectedCollision(position)` - checks if a collision will occur with the projected position of the body
+   1. `position` (Vector) - the position to check
+   2. Return `true` or `false`.
+Does not fire the event.